-Oakland Athletics considering Smith’s Ballpark as possible temporary home | Gephardt Daily
+Oakland Athletics considering Utah ballparks as possible temporary home | Gephardt Daily

 SALT LAKE CITY, Utah, Jan.
-19, 2024 (Gephardt Daily) — Smith’s Ballpark is being considered as a possible temporary home for the Oakland Athletics prior to their move to Las Vegas.
+19, 2024 (Gephardt Daily) — The current and future homes of the Salt Lake Bees are being considered as a possible places for the Oakland Athletics to play prior to their move to Las Vegas.

 A’s owner John Fisher and president Dave Kaval have been making site visits this week to figure out where the team will play when their lease at Oakland Coliseum ends following the 2024 MLB season, the Las Vegas Review-Journal reported Friday.

-A’s officials were expected to visit Smith’s Ballpark, the home of the Salt Lake Bees, the Triple-A affiliate of the Los Angeles Angels, as well as Sutter Health Park in Sacramento, California, where the Triple-A Sacramento River Cats play.
+A’s officials were expected to visit the Bees current home, Smith’s Ballpark, as well as Sutter Health Park in Sacramento, California, where the Triple-A Sacramento River Cats play.

 Steve Starks, CEO of the Larry H. Miller Co., confirmed the Salt Lake City visit on social media Friday.